blackboard-foundations/videojs-vr/README.md

 > type: `boolean`, default: `true`

 When enabled, adds the "Enter VR" button on top of the video player.

+### `showNavigator`

+> type: `boolean`, default: `true`

+When enabled, adds the navigator which indicates which portion of the video is currently displayed, along with 4 navigator buttons to manually pan around.

 ## Credits ##